 2.1 Purpose of Program

-The purposes of the Program include those set out in N.C.
-Gen. Stat. \$143B-437.02A, including to encourage the production of motion pictures, television shows, and commercials and to develop the film and entertainment industry within the State.
+The purposes of the Program as set out in N.C.
+Gen. Stat. § 143B-437.02B, includes the encouragement of Esports events to be held within the State.

 2.2 Recipients of Money Allocated Under the Program